jhrudey/data-classification/bivtooltext.Rmd

   *	Racial, religious or other visible minority _score as +2_

 #### Total question score
-	1. If at least one question is scored as +2, overall score is +2
+  1. If at least one field is coded as "+2", the total score is "+2"
-	1. If no questions are scored +2, but at least one question is scored +1, overall score is +1
+  1. If no fields are coded as "+2", but at least one field is coded as "+1", the total score is "+1"
-	1. If highest score is 0, overall score is 0
+  1. If no fields are coded as "+2" or "+1", but at least one if coded as "0", the total score is "0"
-  1. If nothing is selection, overall score in UNKNOWN
+  1. If no fields are answered, the score is UNKNOWN

 * Which of the following best describes the data you are collecting (multiple answers possible)?
 _NB: don’t forget that you should complete this tool for each data asset described in your data management plan_